joakimk/testbot/README.markdown

 ====
  - Add support for multiple users
  - Make it simpler to use
-   - Deamons, rake tasks, ...
    - Example config and testbot.rake.
- - Make it simpler to install ("vendorize" gems)
+   - Gems? sudo gem install testbot; vim ~/.testbot.conf; testbot_runner start...
  - Add support for Test:Unit and Cucumber
  - Lots more